dfki-ric-underactuated-lab/skidy/README.md

 representation: spacial
 ```

-Define whether the representation of the joint screw coordinates and the body reference configuration is w.r.t. word frame (`representation: spacial`) or in body fixed coordinates (`representation: body_fixed`)
+Define whether the representation of the joint screw coordinates and the body reference configuration is w.r.t. world frame (`representation: spacial`) or in body fixed coordinates (`representation: body_fixed`)

 ---